A teal and white ribbon on top of a white background.

 Cervical cancer is almost 100% preventable with screening and early treatment.

-• Are a woman, trans or non-binary person with a cervix
+• Are a woman, Two-spirit, transmaculine, or nonbinary person with a cervix, and

-• Are between 25 and 70 years of age, and
+• Are between the ages 25 and 69 years of age, and

 The Ontario Cervical Screening Program

-The Ontario Cervical Screening Program sends out a reminder letter every 3 years to persons eligible for screening.
-Call your family doctor or nurse practitioner to book an appointment for a Pap test when you receive your letter.
+The Ontario Cervical Screening Program sends out a reminder letter every 5 years to persons eligible for screening.
+Some people may be recalled sooner, depending on their last cervical screening test result.
+Call your family doctor or nurse practitioner to book an appointment for a cervical screening test when you receive your letter.

-Go to a sexual health clinic for your pap test if you do not have a family doctor or nurse practitioner.
+Go to a clinic if you do not have a family doctor or nurse practitioner.
 Use the map below for a list of locations near you.

 Click here to watch Jane's Cervical Cancer video and hear her message about the importance of cervical screening.

-Use the map below to find a cervical cancer screening location close to you.
+Use the map below to find a cervical screening test location close to you.

 nbh

-Having an abnormal Pap test does not mean you have cervical cancer
+Having an abnormal cervical screening test result does not mean you have cervical cancer.

-• Have some cell changes in your cervix but you do not have cancer;
+• Have some cells changes in your cervix

-• Need to have your Pap test repeated in 1 year.
-Your family doctor or nurse practitioner will order the Pap Test for you; and
+• Need to have cervical screening repeated in 2 years.
+Your family doctor, nurse practitioner, or midwife will order the cervical screening test for you; and

 • Need to have a colposcopy.
 Your family doctor or nurse practitioner will refer you for a colposcopy.
 A colposcopy is when a doctor looks at your cervix using a colposcope (like a microscope) to decide if you need treatment.